 I feel we all need to take our own health concerns into our own hands.
 A few years ago, my doctor wanted to put me on statins and when I took him an article and asked him to read it and comment – I got eye rolling.
 Just dealing with him (now replaced) and trying to talk to him about following a keto way of living – having him roll his eyes at me AGAIN – well – that did not go over so well with me.
 I knew then, I had to find a keto supportive doctor – and have.

 For me reading and listening to podcasts keeps me motivated.
 Also a lot of interesting videos on YouTube.
 I discovered Heads Up Health while listening to a podcast and signed up right away.
 I can’t express how helpful it’s been to be able to gather all my medical info and have it in one spot.
 I love that I can open the program and see my stats all there.
 I have begun using Fat Secret to track food and macros and have added a Fitbit fitness tracker.
 They sync with Heads Up Health – all right on my dashboard.
 When I had my (new Keto) doctor appointment last, he was quite impressed with all the info I had at my fingertips.
 Thanks, Heads Up Health!

 I appreciate the chance to tell my story and hope it encourages others to consider a ketogenic way of living and to make good use of Heads Up Health!

 Don’t try to do it all at once.
 There is sooooo much to take in and as we try to wrap our heads around all the new info….it can become overwhelming and frustrating.
 The longer you stick with keto, the more your body will heal from the inside first.
 We want to see instant results but it’s important to remember there is more going on inside than we can see.
-I have read dozens of books, listened to hundreds of podcasts and over & over the same message comes thru – stick with it – YOU WILL see results.
+I have read dozens of books, listened to hundreds of podcasts and over and over the same message comes through: Stick with it.
+YOU WILL see results.

 Take Control of Your Health